 The AICPA had various meetings with members of Congress and Treasury officials and strongly advocated for commonsense practices that would help the country regain economic stability.
 The AICPA convened a coalition to expedite small business funding via payroll processors, and the coalition grew in response to this message.
-As the AICPA pushed for the broadest income tax filing and payment relief possible, repeatedly asking that returns due between March 15 and before Oct.
-15 receive an automatic extension to Oct.
-15, incremental change was secured with Notice 2020-18, related to gift and generation-skipping transfer tax filing and payment deadlines.
+As the AICPA pushed for the broadest income tax filing and payment relief possible, repeatedly asking that any returns due between March 3 and July 15 be postponed until July 15, incremental change was secured with Notice 2020-18, related to gift and generation-skipping transfer tax filing and payment deadlines.

 As the IRS appropriately continued to announce shutdowns of key agency resources for the safety of its own employees, full relief was still not granted, even though the $2 trillion economic stimulus bill began to move through Congress.
 AICPA members were already concerned that a July 15 deferral would be insufficient, given the unpredictable spread of COVID-19, related closures, and stay-at-home orders.
 The AICPA anticipated a next phase of relief would be necessary and began calling for a contingency plan, which the Institute is still helping to implement.